ellennickles/xphoto-s23/week1/README.md

 ### PART 2 • SELECT & EXPERIMENT & REFLECT
 - Select a photograph that you did not take but enjoy looking at or is of the type of imagery that you would like to know more about.
 Write a blog post, include the image, and describe what you see in the work.
 What does the image show?
 Does it tell a story?
 What qualities do you like best?
 What does it express?
 What choices did the photographer make to achieve these impressions and expressions?
 Why do you imagine the photograph was created?
 - Experiment: try to recreate the image with Stability AI’s Stable Diffusion text-to-image model.
 I recommend using the DreamStudio platform that we used in class and consulting the resources (all linked above).
+If that one doesn't work, then try the other version (also linked above).
 Remember that it's just an experiment!
 Reflect on the process.
 What inputs / settings were useful (or not) toward achieving your goal?
 In your opinion, can text-to-image generators make photographs?
 - Be prepared to share and talk about the images in our next class.

 ### PART 3 • [READ](https://drive.google.com/drive/u/1/folders/1kxEfgxvYHdQftZY_MBux-shgFjxjFRff) & RESPOND